-1. Introduction
+1. INTRODUCTION

-The CANDU fuel channels consist of the pressure tubes that are rolled into end fittings at each end of the channel, where large residual stresses exist due to wall thinning and tube expansion process during the fabrication process.
-An end fitting failure in a single channel, which is Class 2 event in AECB consultative document C-6, would result in behavior similar to that of a small reactor header break with respect to the thermohydraulic response of the primary circuit and the containment building.
-This event differs from a small header break in that all the fuel bundles in the affected channel could be ejected into the fuelling machine vault, causing a heavy damage by the impact and prompt release of fission products to the containment atmosphere.
+The CANDU fuel channels consist of pressure tubes that are rolled into end fittings at each end of the channel, where large residual stresses exist due to wall thinning and the tube expansion process during the fabrication process.
+An end fitting failure in a single channel, - a Class 2 event in AECB consultative document C-6, - would result in behavior similar to that of a small reactor header break with respect to the thermohydraulic response of the primary circuit and the containment building.
+This event differs from a small header break in that all the fuel bundles in the affected channel could be ejected into the fuelling machine vault, causing heavy damage from the impact and prompt release of fission products to the containment atmosphere.
 Thus, the focus is on the behavior of the ejected fuel, as opposed to the primary circuit.

-In the current analysis methodology, overpower-envelope power history and power/burnup data from time-average physics simulation are used to calculate the fission product releases.
-Actual power histories for fuel bundles are complicated depending on fuelling history and reactor power level.
+In the current analysis methodology, the overpower-envelope power history and power/burnup data from time-average physics simulation are used to calculate the fission product releases.
+Actual power histories for fuel bundles are complicated depending on the fuelling history and reactor power level.
 In the methodology, the power history for each fuel element is not accounted for during refuelling.
-The reference fuelling scheme is an eight bundle shift in which eight new bundles are loaded into the channel.
-The current fuelling rate from operating station is slightly less than 2 channels per FPD.
+The reference fuelling scheme is an eight-bundle shift in which eight new bundles are loaded into the channel.
+The current fuelling rate from operating station is slightly less than two channels per FPD.
 With the eight-bundle refuelling scheme, four of these bundles will reside in two positions in the channel while the other four bundles will reside in one position only.
 Bundles in positions 1 to 4 will be moved to positions 9 to 12 respectively upon refuelling.
-These bundles are irradiated for 2 dwell periods at different positions in the channel.
-During normal refuelling operations, the bundles will receive a power increase or decrease depending on fuelling direction and bundle positions.
-Therefore, the shifted overpower envelope methodology used in the current safety analysis report cannot represent the actual power history and could lead to underprediction or overprediction for fission product releases for an end-fitting failure.
+These bundles are irradiated for two dwell periods at different positions in the channel.
+During normal refuelling operations, the bundles will receive a power increase or decrease depending on the fuelling direction and bundle positions.
+Therefore, the shifted overpower envelope methodology used in the current safety analysis report cannot represent the actual power history and could lead to underpredicton or overprediction of fission product releases for an end-fitting failure.

-In this study, an analysis for the end-fitting failure accident was performed to evaluate effect of selecting representative high power channels during refuelling process based on the instantaneous power/burnup simulations.
-The fuel temperature and fission product inventory from ELESTRES [Reference 1] runs based on more realistic power history were compared with the case using the current analysis methodology.
+In this study, an analysis for an end-fitting failure accident was performed to evaluate the effect of selecting representative high power channels during the refuelling process based on the instantaneous power/burnup simulations.
+The fuel temperature and fission product inventory from ELESTRES [Reference 1] runs based on a more realistic power history were compared with the case using the current analysis methodology.

-2. Analysis Methodology
+2. ANALYSIS METHODOLOGY